Smuggs Ice Bash

 Register for a clinic

-An evening of community, guest speaker presentations, and stoke in celebration of ice climbing.
-Meet other climbers, check out our event sponsors, and get inspired by unique conversations and exciting guest presenters.
-A cash Raffle to benefit CRAG-VT will take place during the evening presentations, bring cash for additional raffle tickets.
+Join us for an evening of community, guest speakers, and stoke in celebration of ice climbing.
+Meet other climbers, check out our event sponsors, and get inspired by unique conversations and exciting guest presentations.
+A gear raffle to benefit CRAG-VT will take place during the evening presentations.
+2026 guest speakers are Keith Sidle and Arlene Blum, more details about their talks below!
+Pre-Summit social hour 4 PM - 5 PM @ Lot 6 Brewing.

 • Presentations start at 6 PM